 A Ship Manifest Information Form is needed for all our Norway Expeditions and Expedition Cruises.
-This includes all sailings on: MS Fram, MS Roald Amundsen, MS Fridtjof Nansen, MS Nordstjernen, MS Spitsbergen, MS Midnatsol, MS Maud, MS Otto Sverdrup, and MS Eirik raude.
+This includes all sailings on: MS Fram, MS Roald Amundsen, MS Fridtjof Nansen, MS Nordstjernen, MS Spitsbergen, MS Maud, MS Otto Sverdrup and MS Trollfjord.

-Note: The Ship Manifest Information Form is NOT needed for Norwegian Original Cruises (even for cruises with MS Midnatsol and MS Spitsbergen).
+Note: The Ship Manifest Information Form is NOT needed for Norwegian Original Cruises (even for cruises with MS Trollfjord and MS Spitsbergen).

 Please complete this form using CAPITAL letters and return it to Hurtigruten at your earliest convenience.
 This form must be received immediately by Hurtigruten at least 8 weeks prior to your voyage departure.
 Please note that we are unable to send your travel documents and we deny boarding our ships until we have received this completed form.